 Should we be ashamed of living life?

 Absolutely not!
-It is unrealistic to expect no employment gaps from candidates as the recruiters/hiring managers are not familiar with your situation.
+It is unrealistic to expect no employment gaps in a CV from candidates as the recruiters/hiring managers are not familiar with their situation.

 If you happen to have an employment gap and you are not comfortable with it, you can always choose to remove months and list your work experiences stating the year only.